faisalazam/Problems/SYSTEM_DESIGN.md

 Permgen
 Garbage collection etc.

+## Message Queues

+### At-most once, at-least once, and exactly once

+In modern architecture, systems are broken up into small and independent building blocks with well-defined interfaces between them.
+Message queues provide communication and coordination for those building blocks.

+#### 𝐀𝐭-𝐦𝐨𝐬𝐭 𝐨𝐧𝐜𝐞

+As the name suggests, at-most once means a message will be delivered not more than once.
+Messages may be lost but are not redelivered.
+This is how at-most once delivery works at the high level.

+Use cases: It is suitable for use cases like monitoring metrics, where a small amount of data loss is acceptable.

+#### 𝐀𝐭-𝐥𝐞𝐚𝐬𝐭 𝐨𝐧𝐜𝐞

+With this data delivery semantic, it’s acceptable to deliver a message more than once, but no message should be lost.

+Use cases: With at-least once, messages won’t be lost but the same message might be delivered multiple times.
+While not ideal from a user perspective, at-least once delivery semantics are usually good enough for use cases where data duplication is not a big issue or deduplication is possible on the consumer side.
+For example, with a unique key in each message, a message can be rejected when writing duplicate data to the database.

+#### 𝐄𝐱𝐚𝐜𝐭𝐥𝐲 𝐨𝐧𝐜𝐞

+Exactly once is the most difficult delivery semantic to implement.
+It is friendly to users, but it has a high cost for the system’s performance and complexity.

+Use cases: Financial-related use cases (payment, trading, accounting, etc.).
+Exactly once is especially important when duplication is not acceptable and the downstream service or third party doesn’t support idempotency.

 ## How to decide on the number of tiers your app should have

 * You should choose a single tier architecture when you do not want any network latency